kbvernon/awdb/README.md

 In the above examples, we use `set_options()` to pass additional query parameters.
-If you don’t pass any arguments, it uses defaults assumed by the AWDB REST API. <span style="font-weight: bold; color: #3273a8;">It’s important to note that not all parameters are passed to every endpoint.</span> The references endpoint, for example, doesn’t take any query parameters other than `reference_type`.
+If you don’t pass any arguments, it uses defaults assumed by the AWDB REST API. <span style="color: #3273a8;">**It’s important to note that not all parameters are passed to every endpoint.**</span> The references endpoint, for example, doesn’t take any query parameters other than `reference_type`.
 To see what goes where, you can print the `awdb_options` list returned by `set_options()`.
 This will also show you the current values for each parameter.

 ``` r
 set_options()